seL4/seL4/CAVEATS.md

 even though the user intention might be to run the new page directory under a new security context.
 The authority retained is to perform the unmap operation on the page the cap c refers to.

+## Intel VT-d (I/O MMU) support

+Intel VT-d support in seL4 was tested for the following chipsets:

+- Intel Q35 Express
+- Intel 5500

+On other chipsets with Intel VT-d support, seL4 might:

+- complain and disable IOMMU support
+- hang during bootstrapping
+- have some weird behaviour during runtime

+In any of these cases, the workaround is to disable VT-d support, either:

+- in the BIOS, or
+- by including `disable_iommu` into the MultiBoot (e.g. GRUB) command line as described in the seL4 documentation